Free Website Content - My Google Wish List

 4. Stop Tracking Everything I do!

-I login in to Writely (now Google Docs) and feel as if I
+I login in to Writely (now Google Docs) and feel as

-through analytics, you monitor advertising through Google
+tracking through analytics, you monitor advertising

-Google AdSense, and now you have connected many of the accounts
+a publisher through Google AdSense, and now you have

-to easily manage multiple logins.
+multiple logins.

 5. Tell Me How Much I Make!

-Clearly tell publishers what percentage range they can expect
+Clearly tell publishers what percentage range they can

 6. Google Alert via RSS.